-Heroes in Crisis #6 is upon us.
-Series regulars Tom King and Clay Mann are joined by Eisner Award winning artist – Mitch Gerads.
+Heroes in Crisis #6 is upon us, and series regulars Tom King and Clay Mann are joined by Eisner Award winning artist – Mitch Gerads.
 Just what exactly do these creative powerhouses have in store for us?
 Before we delve further into the mystery surrounding Sanctuary, let’s check out those covers for Heroes in Crisis #6.

 For the regular cover, Mitch Gerads has created a rather thought-provoking composition using Harley Quinn.
 Straight away my eyes are drawn to the shadow above Harley.
 Just who exactly could this be?
 Booster Gold perhaps?
 Maybe someone different entirely.
 The fact that Harley is back at Sanctuary surrounded by blood splatter, while somewhat playfully holding a Sanctuary mask used to conceal the identities of its residents leads me to believe that this very well could be an issue set in the past.
 I have to say, even though that period of time is still very much shrouded in mystery, I really don’t want to spend any more time there, when we have so few issues remaining with even fewer questions being answered.